MarsX-2002/python_homeworks/lesson-2/homework/homework.md

 4. Write a program that takes two numbers and prints out the result of integer division and theremainder.
 5. Make a program that converts a given Celsius temperature to Fahrenheit.
 6. Create a program that accepts a number and returns the last digit of that number.
-7. Create a program that takes a number and checks if it’s e
+7. Create a program that takes a number and checks if it’s even

 ### String Questions: